lallalamin/lallala-diary/README.md

 ## Features

-- Blog posts on coding and technology
+- Blog posts on coding and technology.
-- Image support for blog posts
+- Image support for blog posts.
-- Responsive design for various devices
+- Responsive design for various devices.
-- Easy to update and manage content
+- Easy to update and manage content.

 ## Installation